DV

 Strategy & risk

-DDDD tracks SCHD with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index using a basket strategy.
+DDDD tracks SCHD with a covered call approach, while SCHD tracks Dow Jones U.S. Dividend 100 Index with a basket approach.

 Fund details